MolecularAI/REINVENT4/contrib/reinvent_plugins/components/README.md

 * NIBRSubstructureFilters: simple demo to show how to write one's own RDKit filter catalog.
 The specific example was taken from [Contrib](https://github.com/rdkit/rdkit/tree/master/Contrib/NIBRSubstructureFilters) in the RDKit source.
 The only parameter is a cutoff which serves as a delineation between "good" and "bad" molecules.
 This is a rather simplistic approach and various improvements are possible.

 * LillyMedchemRules: an interface to the [Lilly Medchem rules](https://github.com/IanAWatson/Lilly-Medchem-Rules) authored by Ian Watson while at Ely Lilly.
 This is implementated as a scoring so will need a transform like the inverse sigmoid.
-The parameters is whether the relaxed rules should be used and the top directory of the Lilly-Medchem-Rules installation,
+The only parameter is whether the relaxed rules should be used.
+Needs to have the `LILLY_MEDCHEM_RULES_ROOT` environment variable set to the top directory of the Lilly-Medchem-Rules installation.

 * LillyDescripts: 259 descriptors from Ely Lilly's library of Chemoinformatics [LillyMol](https://github.com/EliLillyCo/LillyMol).
-The parameters are the wanted descriptors (one per endpoint) and the top directory of the LillyMol installation.
+The only parameter is the wanted descriptors (one per endpoint).
+The `LILLY_MOL_ROOT` needs to be set to the top directory of the LillyMol installation.
 Unfortunately, there is little documentation available.
 Descriptor groups:
     * adjacent to ring fusion descriptors
     * bonds between rings descriptors
     * all formal charge descriptors